xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreComposite/README.md

 - Composite nodes can contain leaf nodes and other composite nodes.

-- Categories are the composite nodes in the tree structure.
+- Categories are the composite nodes in the catalog tree structure.

 - They can contain other categories and products.